jamillaclemons/Yahoo-Weather-App/README.md

 # Yahoo-Weather-App
-Trying to create a weather app using yahoo api
+Creating a weather app on Android Studio